-Northville students will gather Monday in honor of Martin Luther King Jr.'s birthday.
+Monday is a national holiday in honor of Martin Luther King Jr.'s birthday.
 King left his mark during his lifetime as a civil rights activist, including a couple stops in the Detroit area.

-1. Original Dream Speech - King first delievered the "I have a Dream" speech to a crowd of 150,000 at Cobo Hall in Detroit—two months before the famous rendention in during the March on Washington in 1963.
+1. Original Dream Speech - King first delivered the "I have a Dream" speech to a crowd of 150,000 at Cobo Hall in Detroit—two months before the famous rendition during the March on Washington in 1963.

 2. Historical Recording - The original version of the "Dream" speech was recorded by Gordy Records, a subsidiary of Motown Records in Detroit.

 3. Rosa Parks Bus - When she refused to give up her seat to a white person on a public bus in 1955, Rosa Parks, a tired black seamstress, sparked the civil rights movement that King led.
 That bus remains one of the most visited exhibits in Dearborn's Henry Ford Museum and Greenfield Village.